frobenius7/ea_quest-submissions/chapter4/day2/readme.md

   let testResource: &ShitCoinHandlerWInterface.ShitCoin{ShitCoinHandlerWInterface.ICoin} = publicCapability.borrow() ?? panic("The capability doesn't exist or you did not specify the right type when you got the capability.")

-  // This works because `name` is in `&ShitCoinHandlerWInterface.ShiCoin{ShitCoinHandlerWInterface.Icoin}` return testResource.ticker
+  // This works because `name` is in `&ShitCoinHandlerWInterface.ShiCoin{ShitCoinHandlerWInterface.ICoin}` return testResource.ticker
 }
 ```